Ooma pricing, features, and limitations: Everything to know in 2026

 • Set up custom contact fields to track customer-specific information

-• Use threads and mentions to delegate tasks among coworkers
+• Use internal threads and mentions to delegate tasks among coworkers

 • Tap into productivity tools such as auto-replies and put routine tasks on autopilot